jeferal/point_net_suite/README.md

 idea is to give more weight to the minority classes so that the model pays more attention to them following a specific formula.

+**Experiment Setup**
+We have implemented the Effective Number of Samples formula given the class balance of the dataset.
+This experiment is done with the Dales dataset and PointNet++.

 **Results:**

 <div style="display: flex; justify-content: center;">